dolphindb/release/1.10/README.md

 * Added the restriction that functions related to DFS database operations (including `addValuePartitions`, `addRangePartitions`, `append!`, `createPartitionedTable`, `createTable`, `database`, `dropDatabase`, `setColumnComment`, `setRetentionPolicy`, and `tableInsert`) can only be executed on data nodes. (**1.10.5**)
 * If the 'if' branch or 'else' branch of an if/else statement contains illegal components, an exception will be thrown. (**1.10.5**)
 * If the same value of the parameter 'jobId' is used repeatedly when submitting jobs with function `submitJob`, the maximum number of automatically generated job IDs prefixed with the value of 'jobId' and today's date is increased from 1,000 to 10,000. (**1.10.6**)
+* SQL update and delete statements now support scalar-based logical expressions such as 1 = 1 or 1 = 0. (**1.10.7**)
+* In the table returned by `getStreamingStat.subWorkers` about workers of subscriber nodes, each row represents a subscription topic. (**1.10.7**)
+* When unsubscribing to a stream table (`unsubscribeTable`), all messages of the topic in the message queue of the execution thread will be deleted. (**1.10.7**)
+* If a SQL statement involves multiple partitions of a table, it is forbidden to use functions whose results are sensitive to the order of rows such as `mavg`, `isDuplicated`, etc. in the 'where' clause. (**1.10.7**)
+* Function `sqlColAlias` now supports composite columns. (**1.10.7**)
+* In a SQL 'context by' or 'group by' statement, if there is an error in the calculation of an individual group due to the data (such as calculating the inversion of a singluar matrix), the result of the group is set to be Null and the statement will be executed successfully.
+The system no longer throws an exception to interrupt the execution. (**1.10.7**)
+* When clearing persistent data with function `clearTablePersistence`, the system no longer prevents other functions (such as `getStreamingStat`) from accessing the persistence manager. (**1.10.7**)

 > Bug Fixes